kellyshaws/kellyshaws.github.io/_posts/2016-04-22-from-apprentice-to-artisan-18.markdown

 ---
 layout: post
-title:  "From Apprentice To Artisan --设计模式"
+title:  "From Apprentice To Artisan --里氏替换原则"
 date:   2016-04-21 15:50:15
 description: "From Apprentice To Artisan -- Design pattern"
 permalink: post/design-pattern-liskov-substitution-principle